diegoferigo/devenv/README.md

 1. A python wrapper around `docker-compose`
 1. A docker image with the support of these features

 Once installed, you can use the provided docker image as a base for installing the preferred tools that suit your development needs.
-Access to the `devenv` features are possible through an extended docker-compose `yaml` configuration containing high-level options loaded by the python script.
+Access to the `devenv` features are possible through an extended docker-compose `yaml` configuration containing high-level options loaded by the python script ([example conf](.ci/devenv.yml)).

 ## Setup